The Black Duchess

-The painting is normally kept in New York, where it forms part of the collection of the Hispanic Society of America.
+The painting is part of the collection of the Hispanic Society of America and is housed in its museum in New York.

 About

 The Portrait of the Duchess of Alba was painted in 1797 by Spanish painter Francisco José de Goya y Lucientes.

 It is among a number of works by Goya representing María Cayetana de Silva, 13th Duchess of Alba.

 At the time the work was created, she was thirty-five years old.
 She is pointing to the ground, where the words "solo Goya" are lightly engraved.
 She is wearing two rings, one engraved with the word "Alba", the other engraved with "Goya".
 The inscription of the word "solo" was initially hidden, but after the painting was restored the word was revealed.